Nova Scotia players cannot access a provincially regulated online casino. However, many residents use offshore platforms that accept NS players.

 - Timed reminders to keep track of how long you’ve been playing

-Resources are available regardless of where the gambler chooses to gamble, but self-exclusion does not extend to off-shore casinos.
+Resources are available regardless of where you choose to gamble.
+However, self-exclusion does not extend to offshore casinos.

 Nova Scotia Gambling Support Line: 1-888-795-6111 (24/7)